Belgian Malinois

 Adopting a Belgian Malinois

-Learn about about acquiring a Belgian Malinois - the pros and cons of adopting versus going through a breeder, and associated costs.
+Learn about acquiring a Belgian Malinois - the pros and cons of adopting versus going through a breeder, and associated costs.